 Across the country, state reform groups push for public financing in the states.
 Clean Elections laws are being proposed in several states, including California.
 Especially in light of Randall v.
-Sorrell, clean elections laws are the reform du jour in campaign finance.
-Reformers argue that large majorities of the public support public financing, but the reality is that support varies dramatically based on question wording (Mayer 2001, Primo 2002, Samples 2006, Weissman and Hassan 2005).
-Campaign finance reform is an issue that animates elites but bores the public (Mayer 2001, Primo 2002).
-As with most policy matters, the most intense support and opposition to any reforms is likely not to come from the public but from interest groups and elected officials.
+Sorrell, the June 2006 Supreme Court decision that overturned a Vermont law imposing spending limits on candidates for state offices, clean elections laws are the reform du jour in campaign finance.
+Reformers argue that large majorities of the public support public financing, but the reality is that support varies dramatically based on question wording.9 Instead, campaign finance reform is an issue that bores the public.10 As with most policy matters, the most intense support and opposition to any reforms is likely not to come from the public but from interest groups and elected officials.
 It is to their arguments that we now turn.